cybozu-go/placemat/SPEC.md

 DataFolder resource
 -------------------

+A DataFolder resource provides a virtual data folder to VMs and containers.
-A DataFolder resource represents a host's directory or a set of remote/local files to be shown to guest VMs.
+The folder can simply be a host directory, or it can be a set of files from Internet or local host.

-This resource can be referred from the `vvfat` type of volumes in Node resources.
+DataFolder can be referenced from Node resources as a `vvfat` volume type.

-VVFAT is a virtual device of QEMU that exports a directory of host OS to guests as a block device having a VFAT partition.
-The block device need to be mounted as a read-only VFAT filesystem in guests.

-Placemat can show files in a host's directory to guests via `vvfat` volumes.
-It can also show files on the Internet by downloading them into a temporary directory first, and/or scattered files in a host by copying them first.
+DataFolder can also be referenced from Pod resources as a `host` volume type.

 ```yaml
 kind: DataFolder